zrchx/kexr/README.md

 - Xresources (WORKING) *need improve*
 - BoxDraw (WORKING) *Wait for more pactches*
-- Glyph Wide (TESTING) * IS the ver with BoxDraw support
+- Glyph Wide (TESTING) * IS the ver with BoxDraw support this thing dont work so future testing a implementation require

 - Alpha (NOT)